 I have hope for these reboots but of course I am skeptical.
 Paramount aired the reboot ‘Heathers’ and needless to say, it did not go well.
 Much like ‘Heathers, Clueless is a product of its time.
 Clueless is the definition of the nineties and it will be difficult to translate.
 The more modern the filmmakers make it the better.
 Both Heathers and Clueless draws fine lines when it comes to humor and cheesiness and it strikes a good balance.

 Let’s hope they can reach the same balance in the new reboots.

 With September comes cold sweater weather.
 If you find yourself missing Summer already, blast the heat and bingewatch some Netflix and Hulu in your bikini!

 For September we are including Hulu releases as well as Netflix.
 We have to be inclusive after all!

-We’ve put every new release into categories and included the Netflix release dates to boot!
+We’ve put every new release into categories and included the Netflix and Hulu release dates to boot!
 Click on the titles or where it says “book” or “novel” to either the watch film/show trailer or to purchase the original book.